-Waste Type Destination U.S. Department of Energy (DOE) waste Low-Level waste (LLW) • Mixed • Not mixed Nevada Nuclear Security Site (Nev.)
-Hanford (Wash.)
-On-site disposal Transuranic (TRU ) waste Mixed Not mixed Waste Isolation Pilot Plant (N.M.)
-High-Level waste (HLW) To be determined Commercial waste Spent nuclear fuel (SNF) To be determined LLW: • Class A • Class B • Class C State compact system or licensed commercial disposal facility Greater Than Class C (GTCC) LLW Federal law requires DOE to take title to GTCC waste.
-DOE is currently undertaking a programmatic environmental impact statement to determine a disposition location for GTCC.
+Waste Type Destination U.S. Department of Energy (DOE) waste Low-Level waste (LLW) • Mixed • Not mixed Nevada Nuclear Security Site (Nevada) Hanford (Washington) On-site disposal Licensed commercial disposal facility Transuranic (TRU) waste • Mixed • Not mixed Waste Isolation Pilot Plant (New Mexico) High-Level waste (HLW) and spent nuclear fuel (SNF) To be determined; by statute, must be disposed in a deep geologic repository Commercial waste Spent nuclear fuel (SNF) To be determined; by statute, must be disposed in a deep geologic repository LLW: • Class A • Class B • Class C State compact system or licensed commercial disposal facility Greater Than Class C (GTCC) LLW To be determined.
+DOE has completed NEPA analysis of potential disposal alternatives and is awaiting action by Congress on the Department's 2017 Report to Congress prior to making a final decision on the disposal alternative or alternatives to implement.
+NRC is currently developing a licensing rule which will promulgate requirements for the near-surface disposal of GTCC waste.